9: Biohydrogen - An Introduction

 The C in formate has an oxidation number of +2 and is oxidized to CO2, in which the C has an oxidation number of +4.

 H2 is not a greenhouse gas as it doesn't have any bond vibrations that produce transient dipoles and, hence, does not absorb in the infrared region of the spectrum.
 Yet it can affect atmospheric methane levels, a potent greenhouse gas, and ozone, leading to warming.
-It's not emission from the combustion of H2 but rather the leakage into the atmosphere of transported and stored H2 gas that is problematic.
+It's not the emissions from H2 combustion, but rather the leakage of H2 gas transported to and stored in the atmosphere that is problematic.

-Most of the H2 that enters the atmosphere diffuses into the soil and is taken up by bacteria.
-The rest reacts with hydroxy radicals (.OH) in the atmosphere, as shown in the reaction below.
+Most of the H2 that enters the atmosphere diffuses into the soil, where it is taken up by bacteria.
+The rest react with hydroxyl radicals (.OH) in the atmosphere, as shown in the reaction below.

 H2 + .OH → H2O + H. (atomic hydrogen)

-The reaction of .OH with H2 decreases the hydroxy radical's availability to react with the very potent greenhouse gas methane, CH4.
+The reaction of .OH with H2 decreases the availability of hydroxyl radicals to react with the potent greenhouse gas methane (CH4).
 That reaction is shown below.

 CH4 + .OH → .CH3 + H2O

 The methyl radical .CH3 reacts rapidly with oxygen to form the methylperoxy radical (CH3O2.).
-This eventually forms formaldehyde, a water-soluble molecule that is removed from the atmosphere on precipitation.
-Hence, the reaction of H2 with .OH increases the half-live of CH4 in the atmosphere.
+This eventually forms formaldehyde, a water-soluble molecule that precipitation removes from the atmosphere.
+Hence, the reaction of H2 with .OH increases the atmospheric half-life of CH4.

 .OH is produced from ozone, O3, by the following reactions: